maxpert/marmot/README.md

 - You can write on any node!
 You don't have to go to single primary for writing your data.
 - As long as you start with same copy of database, all the mutations will eventually converge (hence eventually consistent).

-Marmot is a CDC (Change Data Capture) pipeline running top of NATS.
-It can automatically configure appropriate JetStreams making sure those streams evenly distribute load over those shards, so scaling simply boils down to adding more nodes, and re-balancing those JetStreams (To be automated in future versions).

 ## What happens when there is a race condition?